serendie/serendie-web/src/mcp/README.md

 The MCP server allows AI assistants to interact with the Serendie Design System documentation programmatically.
 It provides tools for:

-- Retrieving design tokens by theme and category
 - Getting list of available symbols/icons from the design system
 - Getting detailed information about specific symbols
 - Health checking the server status